Filming in Paris: Permits, Studios & Production Logistics

 Planning a Production in Paris?

 Whether you are scouting Haussmann interiors for a feature, locking a Saint-Denis stage for a streaming series, or scheduling a five-day commercial around Cannes and fashion week, our Paris team has the permits, crews, and studio relationships ready to go.
-Tournage à paris is what we do every week — and we run the operational side so directors and producers can focus on the work.
+Tournage à paris is what we do every week, and we run the logistics so directors and producers can focus on the work.
 Contact Fixers in France to discuss your next project.